 Applications for the Law School Admission Test (LSAT) are available from the academic assistant for the Department of Political Science.
-Advice about professional schools in management (including public administration) usually can be obtained from the College of Management (Taylor Hall).
+Advice about professional schools in management (including public administration) usually can be obtained from the dean's office in the Freeman College of Management (Taylor Hall).
 Information concerning the Graduate Record Examination (GRE) is posted on the bulletin board; fuller details may be obtained from the academic assistant for the Department of Education.
 It is best to begin planning for graduate and professional school applications spring semester junior year, then you will avoid some of the rush during fall semester senior year when formal applications are normally due.

 The Career Development Center is an excellent source of information about careers open to liberal arts students; it should be visited early on during your stay at Bucknell: don't wait until your senior year!
 In addition to the opportunities available through the CDC, some of our graduates have found very interesting and meaningful work using contacts developed during Washington and other internships, for example.
 The department has in stock complimentary copies of a very useful pamphlet, Careers and the Study of Political Science, published by the American Political Science Association.
 For your copy, see Mrs. Foster, 265 Coleman Hall.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.